paulshriner/fcc-qa-cert/README.md

 Tracks issues for projects.
 An issue can be created with a title, description, and other information.
 This information can be updated and the issue itself can be deleted.
 I used a MongoDB database to store issues, Express to handle routes, and did functional tests utilizing the Chai library.

+### Personal Library

+A library to hold information on books.
+Each book contains a title and comments.
+I used a MongoDB database to store books, Express to handle routes, and did functional tests utilizing the Chai library.

 ## Skills

 - Node.js